AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 =============
 Linux Shell tutorial by Science IT at Aalto University.

-Abstract: consists of two parts: Linux Shell Basics and Linux Shell Scripting.
-The first covers introductory level.
-The second covers actual BASH scripting.
-Learning by doing.
+Abstract: This course consists of two parts: Linux Shell Basics and Linux Shell Scripting.
+The first covers introductory level shell usage (which also is a backdoor introduction to Linux basics).
+The second covers actual BASH scripting, using learning by doing.

 Linux Shell Basics: 2 sessions x 3h